dddrrreee/cs140e-win19/labs/lab8-sonar-int/lab.md

  More than anything else, doing so requires getting through device sheets.

-You could argue that being able to aggressively extract the information you need from opaque, confusing, wrong data-sheets is the main skill that separates real system hackers from Javascript programmers.
+You could argue that being able to aggressively extract the information you need from opaque, confusing, wrong datasheets is the main skill that separates real system hackers from Javascript programmers.
 Once you get good at it, you'll realize what a superpower it is.